LeonisX/space-trader/README.md

 * All main window strings and sizes to file
 * Automatic update main window
 * Find all languages in resources
-* How to know variable name runtime?
+* Need to update font sizes.
+Dump all too
 * Show in Cargo planet names (target)

 ## Known bugs:

 * Load game from scratch
 * High Score
-* Launcher
 * When start game: 8->9->0->1!! & start

 * Multilanguage support